 A lyric from a popular song says, “If you want to make the world a better place, look in the mirror and make the change.”
 (If you can identify that song and artist, leave it in the comments of this post.)

-That line is applicable to the discussion of writing when no one wants to read their family history that you created.
+That line applies to the discussion of writing when no one wants to read their family history that you created.
 Take a hard look at the family history you compiled.
 Is it worth reading?

 Since we live in a day when publishing family histories is cheap (free if you blog or for a fee if you convert your writing into a book), you have no excuse to create these kinds of family histories.
 Spend your money on family histories that have content to READ.